 The fact is you need a good night’s sleep — each and every night.

 I’m Dr. Eric Ciliberti, MD, founder of the American Behavioral Research Institute.
 I specialize in neurology and have been helping people get the sleep they need — naturally — for over 20 years.
 I’ve authored numerous medical papers and have given lectures all over the country.
-When I’m not seeing patients at my clinic in Florida, I’m researching safe, natural ways to help people overcome sleep problems.
+When I’m not seeing patients at my clinic in Florida, I’m researching safe, drug-free ways to help people overcome sleep problems.

 Please keep reading because I have some important information to share with you about the dangers associated with the conventional approach to addressing sleep concerns.
-I’ll also tell you about a natural sleep solution that will improve your health in more ways you ever thought possible.GET UP TO 3 FREE BOTTLES WITH PURCHASE
+I’ll also tell you about a drug-free sleep solution that will improve your health in more ways you ever thought possible.GET UP TO 3 FREE BOTTLES WITH PURCHASE

 These days, life can be so busy and stressful that it’s hard to just “let it go” and wind down at night.
 But take my word for it, you don’t want to let anything cheat yourself out of the sleep you need.